Alle concerten van of festivals met Heart

 Biography van Heart

-There is more than one artist with this name; 1) Heart is an American rock band formed in 1970 in Seattle, Washington, by Steve Fossen (bass guitar), Roger Fisher (guitar), David Belzer (keyboards), and Jeff Johnson (drums).
+Heart is an American rock band formed in 1970 in Seattle, Washington, by Steve Fossen (bass guitar), Roger Fisher (guitar), David Belzer (keyboards), and Jeff Johnson (drums).
 It evolved from an existing band, White Heart.
 The vocalists for Heart are sisters Ann Wilson (lead vocals, flute, guitar) (born June 19, 1950) and Nancy Wilson (vocals, guitar, mandolin) (born March 16, 1954).
 Heart rose to fame in the mid-to-late-1970s with music influenced by hard rock and heavy metal, as well as folk music.
 The band's popularity declined in the early 1980s, but it began a successful comeback in 1985 which continued into the mid-1990s.
 Heart disbanded in 1998, resumed performing in 2002, went on hiatus in 2016, and resumed performing in the summer of 2019.
 Heart's U.S. Top 40 singles include "Magic Man" (1975), "Crazy on You" (1976), "Barracuda" (1977), "What About Love" (1985), "Never" (1985), and "All I Wanna Do Is Make Love to You" (1990), along with no. 1 hits "These Dreams" (1986) and "Alone" (1987).
 Heart has sold over 35 million records worldwide, including approximately 22.5 million albums in the United States.
 It has placed top 10 albums on the Billboard 200 in the 1970s, 1980s, 1990 and 2010s.
 Heart was ranked number 57 on VH1's "100 Greatest Artists of Hard Rock".
 In 2013, Heart was inducted into the Rock and Roll Hall of Fame.
 In 2011, Heart earned its first nomination for induction into the Rock and Roll Hall of Fame for the 2012 class.
 After being passed over, the band was nominated again the following year announced as inductees to the 2013 class on December 11, 2012.
 Their Hall of Fame page describes the Wilson sisters as the first women to front a hard-rock band, and "pioneers ... inspiring women to pick up an electric guitar or start a band".
 In his book Heart: In the Studio, Jake Brown described the band as beginning "a revolution for women in music ... breaking genre barriers and garnering critical acclaim".
 "Heart were the first female-fronted band I heard and was influenced by," recalled Lzzy Hale of Halestorm.
 "I heard Heart and was like, 'Oh, singing like that as a girl is actually a thing!'"
 The Wilson sisters have been active in the Seattle music scene for decades and influenced many musicians from the region, including bands of the grunge era.
 Artists that have used their Bad Animals Studio include Neil Young, R.E.M., Pearl Jam, Soundgarden, and Alice in Chains.
-2) HeaRt is a Japanese rock band.
+There are multiple artists tracked as "Heart" on last.fm.
+The following are listed in order of prominence.
+1. HeaRt are a Japanese rock band.
 They are a group made up from old members of the LOOP ASH band, JOKER who formed officially on the 7/7/05.
 JOKER's vocalist, Toge, changed his name to Byou and is now the vocalist of SCREW.
 The Members are as follows.
 Vocalist = Jun Guitarist = Nono Bassist = Hiiro Drummer = YUKI They had two guitarists at one point, however, he [Subaru] left the band in 2006.
-Fans of the Japanese band should tag them in unicode: HeaRt 3) A (very) short-lived Dutch glam rock band, who enjoyed (very) modest chart success in The Netherlands with 'Love Maker' (#28 in July 1974).
+Fans of the Japanese band should tag them in unicode: HeaRt 2.
+A (very) short-lived Dutch glam rock band, who enjoyed (very) modest chart success in The Netherlands with 'Love Maker' (#28 in July 1974).
 The group was fronted by singer Patricia Paay, who - after the demise of Heart - started a successful solo career as a pop singer.
 Read more on Last.fm.
 User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.